-1. Either an employee or a supervisor can suggest telecommuting as a possible work arrangement.

-2. Definitions

-- a.
-Telecommuting can be informal such as working from a home worksite/office1 for a few hours, a day, a short-term project, or on the road during business travel.
+- 1. Either an employee or a supervisor can suggest telecommuting as a possible work arrangement. - 2.
+Definitions - a.
+Telecommuting can be informal such as working from a home worksite/office1 or satellite location for a few hours, a day, or a short-term project, or on the road during business travel.
 Other informal, short-term arrangements may be made for employees on family or medical leave, to the extent practical for the employee and MHLS and with the consent of the employee's health care provider, if appropriate.
 All informal telecommuting arrangements are made on a case-by-case basis, focusing first on the business needs of the organization. - b.
-Telecommuting can be formal in which working from a home worksite/office occurs on an ongoing, regular work schedule.
-Individuals requesting telecommuting must hold MHLS positions eligible for telecommuting as determined by MHLS.
+Telecommuting can be formal in which working from a home worksite/office or satellite location occurs on an ongoing, regular work schedule.
+Individuals requesting telecommuting must hold MHLS positions where current job duties are assigned to be accomplished in such an arrangement eligible for telecommuting as determined by MHLS.
 Any formal telecommuting arrangement made will be on a trial basis for the first three months, and may be discontinued, at will, at any time at the request of either the telecommuter or MHLS.